 - Preheat oven at the lowest temperature (140°F to 150°F).

 - Cut in half (or quarters if they are large).
 If they are less than 1.75″ wide, they can be done whole.

-- Place tray in the oven and let them dry slowly in the heat (keep the oven door propped open slightly to prevent the pieces from cooking–a temperature of approximately 120°F is optimal.
+- Place tray in the oven and let them slowly release their moisture in the heat (keep the oven door propped open slightly to prevent the pieces from cooking–a temperature of approximately 120°F is optimal.
 An open door also helps moisture escape).

 - 3 pounds of fresh figs make approximately 1 pound dried.

 - Storage: Keep in airtight containers or sealed plastic bags, refrigerate or freeze.
 Can also be kept in a cool, dark place if packaging is airtight.
 Watch for signs of moisture on inside of packaging…if so, refrigerate/freeze immediately to prevent mold.